labgrid-project/labgrid/doc/development.rst

 	def __attr_post_init__(self):
 	    super().__attr_post_init__()

-All thats left now is to implement the functionality described by the used protocol.
+All that's left now is to implement the functionality described by the used protocol, by using the API of the bound drivers and resources.

 Writing a resource
 -------------------

-To add a new resource to labgrid we import attr into our new resource file, additionaly we need the targetfactory and the common Resource class.
+To add a new resource to labgrid we import attr into our new resource file, additionally we need the :any:`target_factory` and the common Resource class.

 ::